Bini (group): Cultural impact

 Marielle Filoteo of Parcinq described Bini as a feminist girl group.
 She wrote that they "celebrate femininity in every concept".
 Maria Sophia Rosello of Art+ echoed the sentiment a year later, following the release of Talaarawan.
 She noted that the mini-album was released on International Women's Day and said that each track "celebrat[es] female strength, resilience, and individuality".
 Hannah Mallorca of the Philippine Daily Inquirer noted that the group's increased influence had led to them being invited to events focusing on female empowerment and other social issues.
 In the interview, the members affirmed that they want to empower women through their music and other ventures.
-Colet told the publication that being recognized as a young woman in the industry gave them a sense of empowerment and responsibility, noting that as public figures, their voices carry weight in discussions of important issues.
+Colet told the publication that being recognized as young women in the industry gave them a sense of empowerment and responsibility, noting that as public figures, their voices carry weight in discussions of important issues.

-"Huwag Muna Tayong Umuwi" (lit.
-'Let's Not Go Home Yet'), a love song by Bini, has also become popular within the LGBT community.
-Co-written by the openly queer Nica del Rosario, the song has gained recognition for the "genderless" nature of its lyrics and is perceived as a sapphic anthem by some.

 In 2025, Jose Alfonso Mirabueno graduated summa cum laude from the University of the Philippines Diliman with a Bachelor of Music degree in musicology.
 His thesis, "Lagi Nang Umaawit: (Note: lit.
 'Always Singing', derived from the lyrics to the Bini single "Lagi") Articulations of Modernity in the Pop Music of Bini", explored how Bini's music conveys different meanings of modernity and womanhood, which were shaped collaboratively by the group and their production team.
 On September 22, Bini issued a joint statement on X, with members also sharing messages individually, voicing their support for the "Trillion Peso March" and "Baha sa Luneta" (lit.
 'Flood in Luneta'), amid protests against corruption in the Philippines.
-Allan Batuhan of SunStar Cebu noted that Bini's background reflects years of training and perseverance rather than privilege, and wrote that their desert performance would likely draw support from the large Filipino community in California.
+Allan Batuhan of SunStar Cebu noted that Bini's background reflects years of training and perseverance rather than privilege, and wrote that their Coachella 2026 performance would likely draw support from the large Filipino community in California.